GalRabin/iam-service/README.md

 ## Description
 This is a simple service which manage user and group relations.

-## Docker hub
+To run this service simply run: `docker run galrabin/iam-service:latest`

-There is always updated docker image in docker hub: `galrabin/iam-service:latest`
+> The docker is always updated with main branch, Using CI.

 ## Contribution
 1. Install package - `poetry install`